Azure/azure-workload-identity/docs/book/src/topics/azwi/jwks.md

 ## Synopsis

-This command provides the ability to generate a JSON Web Key Sets (JWKS) for the service account issuer keys
+This command provides the ability to generate the JSON Web Key Sets (JWKS) for the service account issuer keys

     azwi jwks [flags]